Pouya2077/Point-Tracker/README.md

 This projct is of *interest to me* because I frequently shop at Tim Horton's and it would be useful for me to keep track of the points I have and earn for the menu items I buy.
 Likewise, If I can *run calculations* on item's in my cart to **optimize** what I order I can shop more efficiently at Tim Horton's.

-***Services of Application:***

-- Add menu items from restaurant to your cart
-- Search for an item in your cart by points, name, or price
-- Calculate total points of everything in your cart
-- Calculate total price of everything in your cart
-- Specify what you spend (money or points) to buy what is in your cart
-- Add points to total points for each item you purchase with money
-- Calculate and print which menu items user can purchase for "x" points in cart

 ***Classes and their Fields:***

 1. Restaurant